Date Munemura: Biography

 Munemura was the fourth son of Date Yoshimura.
 Two of his older brothers died young, and the third (Date Murakaze) formed a separate hatamoto household, so he was appointed heir.
 His childhood name was Date Hisamura (伊達久村); however, when he was received in formal audience by Shōgun Tokugawa Yoshimune, he received one kanji from the shōgun's name, and the thus became Date Munemura.
 He was also betrothed to the daughter of Tokugawa Munenao, the daimyō of Kii Domain at that time.
 He became daimyō in 1743 upon the retirement of his father.
 He was noted as a man of many talents.
 As was his father, he was noted for his literary achievements, and he was also proficient in horsemanship, swordsmanship, use of the spear, military strategy and hōjutsu (gunnery).

 In 1747, Hosokawa Munetaka, daimyō of Kumamoto Domain was cut down by a hatamoto, Itakura Katsukane, while en route to a ceremony at Edo Castle.
 Katsukane had a vendetta against Itakura Katsukiyo of Annaka Domain, but as the Hosokawa and Itakura family crests are so similar, he killed the wrong man.
 This placed the Hosokawa clan in danger of attainder, as Munetake was without heir.
-Date Munemura, who happened to be nearby when the incident occurred, knelt by the corpse of Hosotake Munetake and loudly declared "he still lives!" and ordered his retainers to take the body to the Hosokawa clan residence before the Shogun's metsuke inspectors could arrive at the scene.
+Date Munemura, who happened to be nearby when the incident occurred, knelt by the corpse of Hosokawa Munetake and loudly declared "he still lives!" and ordered his retainers to take the body to the Hosokawa clan residence before the Shogun's metsuke inspectors could arrive at the scene.
 This allowed the Hosokawa clan to make a formal announcement that Munetaka had formally adopted his younger brother as heir, and the report on the death of Munetaka was delayed until the following day.